jamie120/MS2-Soma-Post-Production-Services/README.md

 * [ezgif](https://ezgif.com/) - used in testing.md to capture interactive elements into gifs.
 * [Diagrams.net](https://app.diagrams.net/) - used to create flowchart diagram for the service finder.
 * [hex to rgb converter](https://www.webfx.com/web-design/hex-to-rgb/) - used to get consistency within my code.
+* [Favicon generator](https://favicon.io/favicon-converter/) - used to generate favicons

 # Testing